 How To Find Hidden Website Pages?

+One of the common questions that come to mind is how to see hidden pages on a website?
 There are several reasons why your website pages might be hidden from you and search engines.
 When you build a website using the popular CMS, the software produces a large number of files that interact with each other to exchange information from one page to another.

 These pages are designed to fetch the content from the database.
 Various files such as temporary files, backup files, duplicate content files, error reporting files, etc are automatically created on the server.
 These pages remain in a separate folder on the web.